Elaine George

 Elaine George (c.
 1976), later known as Elaine Tanaka, is an Aboriginal Australian fashion model.
-She was the first Aboriginal model to appear on the cover of Vogue magazine, in the Australian edition, September 1993.
+She was the first Aboriginal model to appear on the cover of Vogue magazine, for the September 1993 edition of Vogue Australia.

 Early life

 Elaine George was born around 1976 and brought up in a housing commission (a form of social housing) home in Inala, south-west of Brisbane, Queensland.
-Her mother is of Arakwal descent, and her father (white) Australian of German ancestry.
+Her mother is of Arakwal descent from the Bundjalung Nation, and her father (white) Australian of German ancestry.
+George's family was part of the Stolen Generations.

-She was a tomboy who liked sport, and her family, being poor, had never bought magazines.
+Growing up, George was a tomboy who liked sport, and her family, being poor, had never bought magazines.
 She was not allowed to wear make-up.

-Vogue cover
+First Vogue cover

 George was photographed by photographer Grant Good, who spotted her at a theme park, Dreamworld, when she was taking her sister Anita out as a treat.
+He was there with his partner, Diana Finke, and their children.
+Finke followed George and her sister around the park, wanting to recruit her: however, due to a combination of not knowing Finke's intent and the significant racism against Indigenous people in Australia (particularly in the 1990s), George recalls that she was frightened of the white woman following her.
+She eventually decided to confront the woman and ask her to stop following them, at which point Finke gave her her contact details and discussed modelling.

-He was there with his partner, Diana Finke, and their children, just a few days after having had a conversation with then editor of Vogue Australia, Nancy Pilcher, about not having featured enough Australian models on the cover.
+Just a few days prior, Good had had a conversation with then editor of Vogue Australia, Nancy Pilcher, about not having featured enough Australian models on the cover.
 Good sent test shots of her to Pilcher, who decided to put George on the cover of the September 1993 issue of the magazine.

 George was excited about being flown to Sydney for the shoot, having never been out of the state nor flown in a plane.
+She was just 17 years old at the time, and had been working as a secretary.
+Her Vogue cover appearance was her very first modelling job.
 George was the first Aboriginal model to appear on the cover of Vogue.

+The next time an Aboriginal model would be featured on the magazine's cover was not until Samantha Harris in 2010, 17 years after George's cover issue.
+George commented, "I thought it was beautiful [but] I was a little disappointed it took 17 years".

-According to former Vogue editor Kirstie Clements, the magazine received criticism for the fact that the already light-skinned George was blown out on the cover appearing to have even lighter skin then she had.
+According to former Vogue editor Kirstie Clements, the magazine received criticism for the fact that the already light-skinned George was blown out on the 1993 cover, appearing to have even lighter skin than she had.